wp-plugins/adobe-xmp-for-wp/readme.txt

 * Keywords
 * Hierarchical Keywords

-The *Adobe XMP for WP* plugin reads image files *progressively* to extract the embeded XMP meta data (instead of reading the whole file into memory, as other image management plugins do).
-The extracted XMP data is also *cached on disk* to improve performance, and is refreshed only if/when the original image is modified.
+The *Adobe XMP for WP* plugin reads image files *progressively* (small chunks at a time) to extract the embeded XMP meta data, instead of reading the whole file into memory as other image management plugins do.
+The extracted XMP data is also *cached on disk* to improve performance and is refreshed only if/when the original image is modified.
 You can use the plugin in one of two ways; calling a method from the `$adobeXMP` global **class object** in your template(s), or using an `[xmp]` **shortcode** in your Posts or Pages.

 = Retrieve XMP data as an array =